By Lois Parker Edstrom

-Pictures of firemen for children to color available at:
+Pictures of firemen for children to color

 Have you ever been so involved in something that you weren’t aware of time passing?
 It is as if you forget about yourself.
 You may have experienced that when you were playing and having so much fun you forgot about everything except what you were doing.
 Artists, writers, surgeons, and other people experience this when they are doing important work.
 They care so much about what they are doing and find so much joy in what they are doing that they forget about themselves.

 Then there are firefighters who go into burning buildings to save people without thinking about themselves.
 Some volunteer firefighters don’t get paid for this dangerous work, yet they put their own needs aside in order to save people’s lives.